pliebscher/TheGildedRoseExpands/TheGildedRose/README.md

 The Gilded Rose Expands - Take-Home Assignment (Server)

 [3a.]
 Choice of data format (+ samples)?
-Json; it's the lightest weight and platform agnostic.
+Json; it's light weight and platform agnostic.
 Samples below.
 [3b.]
 Choice of Authentication method and why?
-I used a custom handler (APIKeyAuthorizationHandler) for several reasons; 1.
-This is a B2B scenario.
-2. An OAuth provider is well out of the scope of this excersize.
-3. An API gateway should be used to handle Authentication and Authorization.
+I used a custom handler (APIKeyAuthorizationHandler) for several reasons; This is a B2B scenario so OAuth is likely not required.
+Additionally, an API gateway could be used to handle Authentication and Authorization.

 Request Headers:
 Content-Type	:	application/json